21 South 12th Street

 Mennonite Central Committee Archives

 MCC has long collected and preserved its organizational records in the interest of documenting and making its history accessible for both internal and external use.
-In 2012, the MCC archival collection was consolidated into two main holdings.
-MCC archival records are located in the U.S. (Akron, PA) and Canada (Winnipeg, MB), and archives staff in Akron and Winnipeg work together to preserve and provide access to MCC's Archival Records.
+Until 1937 MCC records were maintained by MCC’s secretary-treasurer.
+In 1937 it was decided that MCC archival records ownership would remain with MCC, records would be maintained and stored in Akron, and archived material would be sent to and stored in the Goshen College Library building.
+In 2012, the MCC archival collection was removed from Goshen and into two main holdings: Akron, PA, United States, and Winnipeg, MB, Canada.
+Staff in both locations work together to preserve and provide access to MCC's archival records.

 Our mandate is to document the history of Mennonite Central Committee and to provide access to valuable resources for researchers, scholars, historians, alumni and current staff interested in the history of MCC.